Amin Younes: Ajax

 On 16 July 2015, Younes signed a three-year contract for Dutch club Ajax, until 30 June 2018, with an option for an additional year for €2,5 million.
 After an injury, which kept him out for the start of the championship, he made his debut as a starter against Groningen (2–0) on 26 September.
 The following week he scored his first goal for Ajax, against PSV in a 1–2 defeat.
 Over the weeks, the player found continuity and concluded his first season with eight goals and nine assists in 35 total games.
 On 20 October 2016, he scored his first goal in a UEFA competition by scoring against Celta Vigo (2–2) in the UEFA Europa League.
 At the end of the season he played in the 2017 UEFA Europa League final lost to Manchester United.
 Younes was the player with the most dribbles in the competition.

 Napoli

 In July 2018 Younes moved to Serie A side Napoli on a free transfer.
 When Younes moved to Napoli, he requested number 34 shirt in tribute to former Ajax teammate Abdelhak Nouri, who collapsed and suffered brain damage, ending his career.
 His league debut came on 8 December 2018, against Frosinone in a 4–0 win.
 Younes' first goal for Napoli, and in the Serie A, came on 17 March 2019, in a 4–2 home victory over Udinese.

-Eintracht Frankfurt
+Eintracht Frankfurt (loan)

 On 3 October 2020, Eintracht Frankfurt announced the signing of Younes on a two-year loan from Napoli with an option to buy.
 On 18 January 2022, the loan was terminated early by consent from Younes, Eintracht and Napoli.